edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ```

 This example includes only Device Virtual configurations.
-However, it is structure to allow supplying configuration files for several EdgeX app and device services.
+However, it is structured to allow the supply of configuration files to multiple EdgeX app and device services.

 We'll continue with this example snap which is named `edgex-config-provider-example`.